 Carpet Stretching Auckland

 Carpet stretching is essential for carpet owners.
-Carpets lose some of its tension & solidity as it ages.
-If we don’t do the carpet restretch soon, the pile seated higher will degrade prematurely.
+Carpets lose some of its tension and solidity as it ages.
+If we don’t do carpet restretch soon, the pile seated higher will degrade prematurely.
 OSH NZ has been cracking down on these loose carpet concerns due to accident hazards carpet humps can present.

-However, when our Carpet Repairs Auckland carries out Auckland carpet stretching, you’ll undoubtedly have your carpet looking good, cleaner, and most importantly, your carpet can last longer.
+However, when our Carpet Repairs Auckland Service carries out Auckland carpet stretching, you’ll undoubtedly have your carpet looking good, cleaner, and most importantly, your carpet can last longer.

 How to DIY Restretch Carpets

 - Pull the carpet away from one corner using pliers until you can get a good grip with your hands.
 Continue to pull the carpet away from the tack fix strip, being careful to keep seams intact, especially around doorways.
 Since you are restretching an existing carpet, you will leave the tack fix strip along one whole wall and pull up the other three sides.